h011o/pwn.college_Madhav/Shell Variables/Challenges.md

 ```

 ## What I learned
-> I learnt another way of inputting data into PWN using the (<) input redirection.
+> I learnt another way of inputing data into PWN using the concept of (<) input redirection.